image

 Project level

-Project stakeholder management involves a targeted approach.
-This includes identifying specific individuals or groups affected by the project, managing expectations within project boundaries, and communicating project specific information.
+Project stakeholder management is a targeted approach that focuses on individuals or groups directly impacted by the project.
+This includes managing expectations within the project’s scope and ensuring communication of project-specific information.

-Project managers cultivate relationships crucial to immediate project success.
+Project managers build and maintain relationships critical to the project’s immediate success.

 Programme level

-Programme managers navigate complex stakeholder networks to ensure sustained support.
+Programme managers navigate complex stakeholder networks to maintain support for the programme.

 Risk management